Get insider access

 34 cd/m²

-The SDR peak brightness is great.
-It gets bright enough to fight glare, and there's no variation at all between different scenes.
-The minimum brightness is very low, great if you're planning on using it in a completely dark room and are sensitive to light.
-These measurements are after calibration in the 'Custom Color' Picture Mode with the brightness at its max.
+The SDR brightness is great.
+It gets bright enough to fight glare in a brighter room and maintains the brightness well across different content.
+These measurements are from after calibration in the 'Custom Color' Picture Mode with the Brightness at its max.

 6.7